ember-learn/ember-blog/content/ember-released-6-8.md

 </template>
 ```

-You can read more about this on the page for [RFC #1068](https://rfcs.emberjs.com/id/1068-tracked-collections/)
+You can read more about this in the [Built in tracking utilities for common collections RFC #1068](https://rfcs.emberjs.com/id/1068-tracked-collections/)

 This feature was inspired by `tracked-built-ins` and brings these essential reactivity primitives directly into the framework core.

+#### Trusted publishing

+v6.8.0 of `ember-source` is the first minor version of the package to be published to `npm` with [Trusted Publishing](https://docs.npmjs.com/trusted-publishers).
+We will be implementing this across all our packages.

+At the bottom of the [npm package page](https://www.npmjs.com/package/ember-source), you'll find a section labeled 'Provenance' that provides verification that the package contents were published from the source repository.

 ### Bug fixes